entttom/unifi-doorbell-monitor/README.md

 Disable Hardware Decoding in the VlC Tools/Settings and Save it.

+Modify start_with_button_on_side.js depend if you are using a Pi3 or Pi5 - uncomment the lines

 Modifications:

  - Edit time variable in start.js to adapt the monitor shut off time.